L0UARN/godot-outlines/README.md

 Download and copy the `script` and `assets` folders to your project.
 If you ever want to change the location of the assets in your project, you will need to update their location in the scripts.

+> The `OutlinerComponentDemo.cs` and `OutlinesDisplayDemoComponent.cs` scripts, both located in `scripts/outlines/nodes` were created for the purpose of testing and showcasing the system.
+Feel free to remove them from your projet, because your probably won't need them.
+If however you decide to use them, note that they will require configuring "ToggleOutlines", "AddOutlineable", "RemoveOutlineable", "SwitchCamera" and "SwitchEffect" in the input map.

 ### Select the nodes to outline

 To outline 3D meshes, you will need to use the `OutlinerComponent` node.
 Place it anywhere in a scene, and set its "Target" exported variable to the node that you want to outline.
 Note that the `OutlinerComponent` will also outline all children of the selected node, so there is no need to use multiple `OutlinerComponent`s if you need to outline an object made of multiple meshes.